Latifpro108108/Restful.Api/README.md

  Find users by profession.
  Find users by name.

-What I Learned
+          --What I Learned

 Building a RESTful API with multiple endpoints.
-Handling file operations using the `fs` module.
+Handling file operations using the 'fs' module.
 Testing APIs using Postman.
 Implementing error handling for invalid inputs and ensuring the API works as expected.

             Testing

 The following screenshots demonstrate the successful execution of the API endpoints using Postman:

 - Get All Users: Displays all users from the `/users` route.